microsoft/SpeechT5/SpeechT5/README.md

 The manifest and pre-trained vocoder can be found in [huggingface](https://huggingface.co/mechanicalsea/speecht5-vc), which may be helpful to reproduce the results of SpeechT5 VC model.

 We also provide re-implementation of VC fine-tuned model [speecht5_vc.pt](https://huggingface.co/mechanicalsea/speecht5-vc/blob/main/speecht5_vc.pt), but with a smaller batch size or max updates, which can be helpful.

+This fine-tuned VC model can also be used directly using Hugging Face Transformers.
+The checkpoint is available at [hf.co/microsoft/speecht5_vc](https://huggingface.co/microsoft/speecht5_vc).
+An interactive demo is [available here](https://huggingface.co/spaces/Matthijs/speecht5-vc-demo).

 #### Training